doyalsarker/doyalsarker.github.io/research.md

 ---
 title: Research
+layout: page
 aside: false
 ---

-My research focuces on the modeling, simulation, and validation of numerous dynamical systems applied to the sustainable energy systems.
-Currently, I am working on the developement of an acausal modeling tool that can rapidly simulate aero-hydro coupled dydnamics of floating offshore wind turbine (FOWT).
+My research focuses on the modeling, simulation, and validation of dynamical systems for sustainable energy applications.
+I have been developing an acausal modeling and simulation framework for rapid aero–hydro coupled dynamic analysis of floating offshore wind turbines (FOWTs).
+My current research emphasizes structural fatigue load reduction using semi-active tuned mass dampers (TMDs) and the impact of wind–wave misalignment on controller performance.